echocat/puppet-graphite/README.md

 #####`gr_apache_24`

-Default is false (boolean).
-If you set this to 'true' and use 'apache' in `gr_web_server`, then the configuration for Apache 2.4 is used, else it will be Apache 2.2 compatible configuration.
+Boolean to enable configuration parts for Apache 2.4 instead of 2.2 Default is false/true (autodected. see params.pp)

 #####`gr_django_1_4_or_less`